PvPClt/project/album_en.md

 ![](Images/En_Album_16.jpg)

-Briefing at the Russian Ministry of Defense.
+Russian Ministry of Defense briefing led by General Konashenkov, chief of the Department of Information.

 **Journalist:**